Dynamic Element Masking & UI Stability

 - State-Driven Repaints: Pan, zoom, and hover events trigger continuous

 requestAnimationFrameloops.
-Even idle maps often execute background tasks like label collision resolution or feature highlighting. - Dynamic Data Pipelines: Real-time feeds, WebSocket updates, and cached API responses alter feature visibility, styling, and clustering thresholds between test runs.
+Even idle maps execute background tasks like label collision resolution or feature highlighting. - Dynamic Data Pipelines: Real-time feeds, WebSocket updates, and cached API responses alter feature visibility, styling, and clustering thresholds between test runs.

 Standard DOM-based screenshot tools capture the entire viewport indiscriminately.
 Without isolation strategies, these transient states dominate pixel-diff algorithms, rendering visual regression testing ineffective for production-grade mapping platforms.